Groupon sued by investor over revised results, IPO

-(Reuters) - Groupon Inc (GRPN.O), which runs the world’s largest online coupon website, was sued on Tuesday by a shareholder who accused the company of misleading investors about its financial prospects and concealing weak internal controls.
+(Reuters) - Groupon Inc, which runs the world’s largest online coupon website, was sued on Tuesday by a shareholder who accused the company of misleading investors about its financial prospects and concealing weak internal controls.

-Just four days ago, Groupon unexpectedly revised its results for the fourth quarter, its first as a public company to a bigger net loss and said it had a “material weakness” in its internal controls, having failed to set aside enough money for customer refunds.
+The lawsuit was filed four days after Groupon unexpectedly revised its results for the fourth quarter, its first as a public company, and said it had a “material weakness” in its internal controls because of a failure to set aside enough money for customer refunds.

+Groupon also did not reveal its “poor and inadequate” internal controls, and concealed in its registration statement and prospectus for its November 2011 initial public offering that it did not comply with various countries’ laws, the complaint said.

-Julie Mossler, a Groupon spokeswoman, declined to comment.
+Julie Mossler, a Groupon spokeswoman, was not immediately available for comment.
 The company has said it does not discuss pending litigation.
 Several other law firms have said they may file similar lawsuits.

-Groupon in November pulled off one of the largest Internet IPOs of the past decade, valuing the company at the time at well over $10 billion.

-However, the leader in the fast-growing Internet daily-deals space populated by rivals such as Amazon.com Inc (AMZN.O) and LivingSocial was criticized by some analysts and investors for aggressive accounting in the run-up to the IPO.

 The lawsuit seeks class-action status on behalf of shareholders who acquired Groupon shares between November 4, 2011 and March 30, 2012.

-Among the other defendants are Groupon Chief Executive Andrew Mason and several banks that helped take the company public, including lead IPO underwriters Credit Suisse CSGN.VX, Goldman Sachs (GS.N) and Morgan Stanley (MS.N).
+Among the other defendants are Groupon Chief Executive Andrew Mason and several banks that helped take the company public, including lead IPO underwriters Credit Suisse, Goldman Sachs and Morgan Stanley.

 The plaintiff is Fan Zhang, who said he paid nearly $61,800 for 3,000 Groupon shares in February, and sold them in March at a loss of more than $9,000.